 Yet, our family and friends were excited about meeting the new baby and he felt ignored.

-In a short period of time, he wanted to go back to bottles, started crying frequently, and he suddenly forgot about all his toilet training.
+In a short time, he wanted to go back to bottles, started crying frequently, and he suddenly forgot about all his toilet training.

 Older children might experience resentment, confusion, and anger.
 Some areas may be affected such as their overall behavior, eating habits, and toilet training.

-The type of behavior that you should be expecting depends on their specific age group.
+The type of behavior that you should be expecting, however, depends on their specific age group.
 Toddlers are especially attached to you and don’t understand the reason they have to share you with a new baby.